 - Know your environment.
 I see no problem with red soles, provided you’re going into a conservative, generally “white shoe” environment — I think most people there will recognize them as status symbols and appreciate that you’re willing to make the investment in your appearance.
 That said, if you’re going to a nonprofit interview, an in-house interview with a wide range of salaries among company employees (of which the lawyer may be near the top), or a jury trial, be aware that you may be seen as materialistic/princess — and reconsider wearing them until your work, ideas, and personality have had a chance to make an impression on people.

 Readers, what do you say?
-How high is too high?
+How high is too high — and what is the best height for interview heels?
 And, are Loubies appropriate in general for work?